AndieWill510/tinydoor/Options/056-the-letter-that-arrives-after-the-hospital.md

 ## Move

-If you have received a letter that arrived instead of a person, read it once for what it says.

-Then read it again for what it does not say.
+If you have received a message that arrives like this, hear it for what it does not say.

 The silence in the letter is the real message.

 Name it.

-You do not have to respond to the letter that arrived.
+You do not have to respond to the message.

 You are allowed to respond to the one that should have.